Capitals run out of steam in Seattle, fall to the Kraken to close a challenging road trip

 Oshie’s absence came a day after he was activated from injured reserve and played against the Sharks, notching an assist in the 4-0 win.

 Saturday brought Oshie’s first game since Oct.
 27; he was injured when he took a shot off his right foot.
-He was not made available to reporters after Saturday’s game; the team said he was getting medical treatment.
-But Laviolette said after Sunday’s game that Oshie suffered the injury Saturday and that it is unrelated to his previous one.
+Laviolette said after Sunday’s game that Oshie suffered the injury Saturday and that it is unrelated to his previous one.
 It forced him to miss his last few shifts of the game.

 Sheary’s absence came after he scored twice at San Jose.
 He played his usual minutes and finished the game.
-He also was not made available to the media afterward because he was getting medical treatment.
-Laviolette did not disclose details of Sheary’s injury after the game, other than saying his ailment “popped up as he was getting ready.”
+Laviolette did not disclose details of Sheary’s injury after Sunday’s game, other than saying his ailment “popped up as he was getting ready.”

 Sheary appeared to get hit by a Martin Fehervary dump-in in the second period Saturday, but he never missed a shift.